Updated on March 28th, 2026 Posted In: Gardening Know How

 Award-winning garden designer, Charlotte Rowe, has often used Ornamental Pear (Pyrus calleyrana) ‘Chanticleer’, including in her own garden.
 People call it ‘the perfect street tree’.
 It’s easy to grow in any aspect, windproof, generally pest-free, low maintenance and tolerates air pollution.
 It has beautiful white spring blossom and good autumn colour.

-Evergreen magnolia for year-round privacy
+Evergreens for privacy

 Think about when you want the privacy.
 If you only want privacy when you are in your garden in summer, then a tree which loses its leaves in winter may be fine.